mendhak/waveshare-epaper-display/README.md

 ## Pick a Calendar provider

 You can use Google Calendar, Outlook Calendar, ICS, or CalDAV to display events.
+You can mix and match providers, and add multiple calendars of each type.
+Events from all enabled calendars will be merged and sorted by date.

 ### Google Calendar